tquerido/tquerido/README.md

 ### Hi there 👋
-###<br/>
+### <br/>
 ### About me <h2>
   I work with software development since 2013.
-Before that, I has worked almost three years as test analyst.
+Before that, I worked almost three years as test analyst.

 ### Academic education <h2>